BrightBoost/bootcamp-2025-april/exercises/streams/miniExercises.md

 - Use the method to iterate over the list and print strings that satisfy the predicate.
 - In the `main` method, pass a lambda expression to `processStrings` that tests if a string starts with a specific letter.

+---
-## CHALLENGE: Exercise 15: Using Built-in Functional Interfaces
+## maybe not do this CHALLENGE yet: Exercise 15: Using Built-in Functional Interfaces

 Use the built-in `Consumer<Integer>` functional interface to print each element in a list of integers.
 Before using it, you can have a look at the implementation by ctrl + click on the Consumer word. (cmd + click for mac)